aredridel/recipes/Breads/Orange Rolls.md

 - 150 g whole wheat flour
 - 500 g strong bread flour

 Mix for 8-10 minutes.
 I use my KitchenAid mixer's speed 2.
-It will be a sticky dough, and not pull away from the sides of the bowl cleanly.
+It will be a sticky dough, but just barely pull away from the sides of the bowl cleanly.

 Bulk ferment for 45 minutes to 1 hour.
 Knead briefly on a floured surface.
 Let rest for five minutes to let the gluten relax.